koher/try-swift-2016/slides.md

 ... and let me know your opinions

-^ I'm not very sure that they are all good.
+^ I'm not perfectly sure that they are all good.
 So please let me know your opinions.
 I want to discuss error handling in Swift through this conference.

 ^ And I will join in the swift-evolution mailing list because now I have time.
 I don't need any more time to prepare my presentation.